-An injury management program is a series of documented policies and procedures that detail how the insurer will operate in order to achieve a co-ordinated and integrated process for injury management.
+An injury management program is a series of documented policies and procedures that detail how the Agency will operate in order to achieve a co-ordinated and integrated process for injury management.

-Licensed insurers and self-insurers are to develop and maintain an injury management program.
-The injury management program must be approved by the WorkCover Tasmania Board (the Board) and, following approval, form part of licence and permit conditions.
+Agencies are to develop and maintain an injury management program.
+The injury management program must be approved by the WorkCover Tasmania Board (the Board).